Why are they essential?

 Consistency is key

-To ensure a bespoke retail audit program is a success, there needs to clear guidelines and structure around every hour in field.
+To ensure a bespoke retail audit program is a success, there needs to be clear guidelines and structure around every hour in field.
 Random spot checks and validations are required to ensure the data collected is accurate and robust.
 Consistency is everything when working on these audits.
 The way in which the data is recorded, the times within each hour that each audit feature is recorded, as well as the way in which it is collected is critical to ensure the overall project is successful.

 Don’t fall for inferior CX programs